Frequently Asked Questions

 PWI has streamlined this process, and we would love to manage your account and help with initial set-up.

 Click here to visit Google for Nonprofits and sign up using your organization's website.
-Sometimes Google can take a couple weeks to approve your account, but if you have any questions, don't hesitate to reach out to the Google for Nonprofits Support Team.
+Sometimes Google can take a couple weeks to approve your account, but if you have any questions, don't hesitate to reach out to the Google for Nonprofits Support Team

-To create a new category, navigate to the Categories section and click on Create.
-Fill out the necessary information and click Save to add the new category.
+To create a new category, go to the Categories section in the GroupGive dashboard and click on Create.
+Fill in the necessary details and save to add the new category.

 PWI Shoutout is a visibility product that features your nonprofit on Project World Impact's social media channels.
 We have over 25,000 followers on Twitter/X alone!
 Submit your shoutout content, we review it against our community guidelines, and then promote your organization to our engaged audience.